AntumDeluge/tutorials/CVS➜SVN➜Git/README.md

 <a name="3.2"></a>
 ### Use a local copy of a full repository (not just a working copy, e.g. svn checkout)

-The following two methods are only given for informational purposes, since you can do the same thing in less steps with the previous method.
+*The following is given only for informational purposes, since you can do the same thing in less steps with the previous method.*

 To make a local copy of a Subversion repository, if you don't already have one, you can use one of the following.